-The entry starts with the film title in italics followed by director, distributor (not production company!), year of release and medium.
-Other information such as names of screenwriter(s), actor(s), and producer(s) can be added between the title and distributor.
+The entry starts with the film title in italics followed by distributor (not production company!), and the year of release.
+Other information such as names of director(s), screenwriter(s), actor(s), and producer(s) can be added between the title and distributor.
+If the film was streamed on an app, the name of the app needs to be added.